GAInTheHouse/rx-ai/react-frontend/QUICKSTART.md

 - Search by patient ID, age, or sex
 - Click on patient cards to view full details
 - Select different visits to see visit-specific information
+- **Create new visits** with the "+ Create New Visit" button
+- Add/edit conditions, medications, allergies, issues, and notes
 - View conditions, medications, allergies, issues, and clinical notes

 ## 📁 Project Structure